Lasting Power of Attorney

 The simple answer to this is, everyone.
 It is a sad fact of life that illnesses both age related and non age related and accidents can and do happen to anyone at any time.
 There is no benefit to be had from worrying about such things however there is great benefit to be had from putting sensible measures in place with regards to future financial, health and welfare care.
 Think of it as an insurance policy and once done, like a Will, it can offer a great deal of comfort and security.

 Cloveroak Wills can guide you through the process of making and registering LPAs.
-In a home visit consultation I will take your instructions and complete all of the paperwork for you.
-This includes the LPA itself, a Notice to an independent third party called a certificate provider who verifies your capacity, and the Application to Register at the Office of the Public Guardian.
-Meeting face to face means that I can outline your options, discuss the implications of making a Lasting Power of Attorney and answer all your questions.
-It also allows me to assess your capacity to make an LPA and therefore act as your certificate provider, if you would prefer this to involving friends, family or neighbours.
+In a home visit or online consultation we take your instructions and complete all of the paperwork for you.
+This includes the LPA itself, a notice to an independent third party called a certificate provider who verifies your capacity, and the application to register at the Office of the Public Guardian.
+Meeting face to face means that we can outline your options, discuss the implications of making a Lasting Power of Attorney and answer all your questions.
+It also allows us to assess your capacity to make an LPA and therefore act as your certificate provider, if you would prefer this to involving friends, family or neighbours.

-I will then draft your documents and return for a second meeting to supervise the correct signing and witnessing.
-I provide full guidance and support to your attorneys and am available to answer any questions they may have about their role.
+We then draft your documents and arrange a second meeting to supervise the correct signing and witnessing.
+We provide full guidance and support to your attorneys and are available to answer any questions they may have about their role.

-Included in my service is the preparation of your documents for registration with the Office of the Public Guardian (OPG).
-I remain associated with your case throughout this process meaning that I deal with any questions the OPG may raise.
-I also cover any fees for re submissions, unless the original application is rejected due to incorrect information being supplied or someone objecting to the registration on the prescribed grounds permitted by the OPG.
+Included in our service is the preparation of your documents for registration with the Office of the Public Guardian (OPG).
+We remain associated with your case throughout this process meaning that we deal with any questions the OPG may raise.
+We also cover any fees for re submissions, unless the original application is rejected due to incorrect information being supplied or someone objecting to the registration on the prescribed grounds permitted by the OPG.